richardeoin/ax/gateway/pi/README.md

 * ax.{c,h} - general chip control functions, same for all platforms
 * ax_hw.{c,h} - spi hardware functions, `ax_hw_{read,write}_register`
   and so on.
-Specific to wiring-pi
-* ax_test.c - test for pi
+* ax_params.{c,h} - calculates tweakable parameters
 * ax_reg.h - register addresses
 * ax_reg_values.h - register values
-* ax_calc.h - calculations for register values
 * ax_fifo.h - constants and structures for FIFO

+* ax_test.c - test for pi

+### Resetting

+The following proceedure should be preformed to wake from DEEPSLEEP.

+* Set SEL high for at least 1us, then low
+* Wait for MISO to go high

 ### API